cert-manager/website/content/events/anthos-feb-2020.md

 ## 'Breakfast Briefing' with Jetstack and Google

 The first 'Breakfast Briefing' hosted by Jetstack is here!
-For this event we're excited to have our speakers share some of their experiences in the delivery of hybrid cloud solutions, particularly in migrating and modernising corporate and enterprise [level] workloads with Anthos.
+For this event we're excited to have our speakers share some of their experiences in the delivery of hybrid cloud solutions, specifically in migrating and modernising corporate and enterprise [level] workloads with Anthos.

 ## Migrating and Modernising Workloads with Anthos